Remote Island Medicine

 Clinical Rotations & Public Health Placements

-Remote Island Medicine Immersion Sites: Quezon and Romblon
+Remote Island Medicine Immersion Sites: Quezon, Lubang, and Romblon

 Rural Health Unit (RHU)/Clinic– The RHU is the main public health care facility that provides health services in these remote areas.
 Its operations are supervised by a medical doctor called the Municipal Health Officer (MHO), who will be your local preceptor, assisted by nurses and midwives.
 The clinic offers primary care services such as general consultations for patients, prenatal checkups, live birth deliveries, vaccinations/ immunizations, health education sessions, dental services, and selected laboratory services.
 It is also the principal implementing unit for public health programs on maternal and child health, reproductive health, communicable and non-communicable diseases, nutrition and sanitation among others.
 Join the MHO and the rest of the RHU staff and learn more about public health program implementation and health service delivery networks at the grassroots level.